DONATE

 Everyone else should fast during the day, which means no eating or drinking (not even water) in the daytime.

-No one fasts on the day of Eid because fasting at the time of Eid is prohibited.
-Eid is a special time for Muslims – a time of joy, smiles and enjoying the blessings of Allah (SWT).
+Eid al-Fitr marks the end of Ramadan therefore no one fasts on the day of Eid because fasting on the day of Eid is prohibited.
+It is a time of joy and celebration.